8 Product Led Growth (PLG) Principles to Accelerate Adoption

 That’s our PLG principles on paper screen.
 Let’s get to creating a product-led growth plan you can rely on, all-year-around.

-There are five steps to creating a stellar product-led growth plan.
+Now that we’ve looked at some growth strategy examples, there are five steps to creating a stellar product-led growth plan.
 Follow these steps, and you’ll be on to a winner.

-1. Start with customer research #
+1. Start with customer research

 Source